Find answers and key resources for successfully building apps with Leaflet and ArcGIS.

 - Feature service

-Yes, you need need to provide an API key or you need to implement OAuth 2.0 to access ArcGIS location services.
+Yes, you need to provide an API key or implement another type of authentication to access ArcGIS Location Services.

 ArcGIS Enterprise services

-For services that are private, yes, you need to provide authenticaiton to access ArcGIS Enterprise services.
+For services that are private, yes, you need to provide authentication to access ArcGIS Enterprise services.
 You typically implement OAuth 2.0 to do so.
 Public services do not require authentication.

-To learn more about ArcGIS location services and capabilities, go to the Mapping APIs and location services guide.
+To learn more about ArcGIS Location Services and capabilities, go to the Mapping and location services guide.

 To learn more about ArcGIS Enterprise services and capabilities, go to the REST API documentation.